Sujeet011/Blog-Contact-App/README.md

 Blog Contact App
 A React + Vite web application for displaying blog posts and a contact form.
 This application allows users to browse blog posts, view detailed content, and reach out via the contact form.

-🚀 Live Demo
-🔗 View Deployed App on Vercel (Replace with your actual deployment link)

 📌 Features
 ✅ Display a list of blog posts with titles and summaries ✅ "Read More" button to view the full blog content